alpine-collective/toolkit/packages/$dbg/README.md

 # $dbg

-A magic function to assist in debugging Alpine.js components.
+A magic helper to assist in debugging Alpine.js components.

 ## Usage
-The function automatically unwraps the alpine properties and prints them to the browser console.
+The helper automatically unwraps the alpine properties and prints them to the browser console.

 ```html
 <div x-data="{ foo: 'bar', baz: { bob: 'qux' } }">